Evacuation Equipment Training Course

 This 100% practical course focuses entirely on hands-on skills development.
 Each session combines demonstration with supervised practice using rescue training manikins.

-• Introduction to evacuation aids available at your facility
+• Introduction to evacuation aids at your facility

 • Description, purpose, and limitations of each device